kshedden/case_studies/methods/regression-extras.md

 estimation techniques.

-While the basis function approach is very powerful, some families of basis functions have undesirable properties.
-As noted above, polynomial basis functions ($x^2$, etc.) are no longer widely used.
+While the basis function approach is very powerful, some families of basis functions have less desirable properties.
-One reason for this is that polynomial functions can be badly scaled (e.g. this happens when raising a large number to a high power).
+For example, polynomial basis functions ($x^2$, etc.) can be badly scaled (e.g. this happens when raising a large number to a high power).
 Also, polynomial basis functions can be highly colinear with each other, depending on the range of the data.
 Finally, polynomial basis